Jeff Clark Trader Review

 The Jeff Clark Trader newsletter also includes a handful of always-available resources that are geared towards beginner options traders.

 To get started with the service, Clark recommends watching his series of eight videos that cover the basics of options trading.
-This video course is around five hours in length, and covers everything from the difference between put and call options to how to identify bullish and bearish setups in technical charts.
+The Jeff Clark Trader course is around five hours in length, and covers everything from the difference between put and call options to how to identify bullish and bearish setups in technical charts.

 Clark also issues special reports, which can vary quite a bit in subject matter.
 There’s a recent report, for example, on how to open and close options trades, but also another recent report on how to find trading signals for Bitcoin.
-Typically, a new report is issued every few months.
+Typically, Clark issues a new report every few months.

 Jeff Clark Trader Service Differentiators